 Glossary of Human Resources Management and Employee Benefit Terms

-A profit and loss statement shows a business’s revenues and expenses over time, but there are many different types of revenue and expenses that an organization needs to track and record in their profit and loss statement.
+A profit and loss statement shows a business’s revenues and expenses over time.
+But there are many different types of revenue and expenses an organization needs to track and record in their profit and loss statement.

 Revenue: This includes sales of products or services and recurring revenue that isn’t directly tied to your business operations, like rental income or interest from bank accounts.

 Gains: These include one-time events, like selling off property or equipment, but should also be recorded as part of an organization’s profit.

 Expenses: This includes all your operating costs, like the cost of the goods sold (COGS), employee wages, sales commissions, taxes, and administrative overhead (which ranges from paying rent on facilities and equipment to utilities and transportation).
 Just as interest gained is included in revenue, interest paid should also be included in your expenses.

 Losses: Much like gains, these are one-time costs or events that represent a loss for the business, like paying a settlement in a lawsuit.